MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wave-allocation-method.md

 # required metadata

 title: Wave allocation
-description: This topic describes how to set up the wave allocation step, including how to enable parallel processing for it.
+description: This article describes how to set up the wave allocation step, including how to enable parallel processing for it.
 author: Mirzaab
 ms.date: 03/08/2021
 ms.topic: article